 As a character, Dr Hyde does experiments IN the show.
 As the author, he does experiments WITH the show.

-The Racing Men are a group of highly intelligent and hirsute adult males, who had pre-Sims origins in Grand Tour Racing 98.
+The Racing Men (RM) are a group of highly intelligent and hirsute adult males, who had pre-Sims origins in Grand Tour Racing 98.

 These Sim incarnations of racing car characters spend most of their time doing scientific research, car racing, playing intellectual games, and other skill-related activities not limited to football and rock / metal music.